GodSpeeD-17/STM32F103C8T6_BareMetal/ARCHITECTURE.md

 Any codec function that performs internal validation should return `driver_status_t`.

+Codec APIs must be designed as conjugate symmetric pairs where the underlying hardware image is mutable.
+Every `Stage*()` API that writes a driver-facing value into a caller-owned register image should have a matching `Extract*()` API that recovers the same driver-facing value from a caller-owned register image.
+Extraction-only APIs are valid when the target register is naturally read-only or not meaningful to stage, such as sampled input-state registers.

 The codec layer must not touch hardware.
 It receives register images from the driver, mutates those images, and returns status.